wolfgang42/chefmarkup/readme.md

 been implemented yet.
 The cheese sauce recipe above provides an overview of the language;
-check out [Stuffed Cabbage Rolls](examples/Stuffed Cabbage Rolls.chefml) for more advanced features such as multiple sections, or look at the [ChefML specification](./chefml-specification.md).
+check out [Stuffed Cabbage Rolls](examples/Stuffed Cabbage Rolls.chefml) for more advanced features, or look at the
+[ChefML specification](./chefml-specification.md).
 I will be adding more features as the need arises.